-- a) Non resident clients - b) High Net-worth clients - c) Trust, Charities, NGOs and organizations receiving donations - d) Unlisted Companies - e) Companies having close family shareholding and beneficial ownership Politically exposed persons (PEP): Politically exposed persons are individuals who have been entrusted with prominent public functions by a foreign country, including the heads of States or Governments, senior politicians, senior government or judicial or military officers, senior executives of state-owned corporations and important political party officials. - f) Clients who have defaulted in the past, have suspicious background and do not have any financial status. - g) Companies offering foreign exchange - h) Clients in high risk countries: (where existence / effectiveness of money laundering controls is suspect or which do not or insufficiently apply FATF standards, where there is unusual banking secrecy, countries active in narcotics production countries where corruption (as per transparency international corruption index) is highly prevalent.
+- a) Non resident clients - b) High Net-worth clients - c) Trust, Charities, NGOs and organizations receiving donations - d) Unlisted Companies - e) Companies having close family shareholding and beneficial ownership - f) Politically exposed persons (PEP): Politically exposed persons are individuals who are or have been entrusted with prominent public functions in a foreign country eg.: Senior politicians, Heads of States of Government, senior government,/judicial/military/officials. - g) Clients who have defaulted in the past, have suspicious background and do not have any financial status. - h) Companies offering foreign exchange i) Clients in high risk countries: (where existence / effectiveness of money laundering controls is suspect or which do not or insufficiently apply FATF standards, where there is unusual banking secrecy, countries active in narcotics production countries where corruption (as per transparency international corruption index) is highly prevalent.
 Countries against which government sanctions are applied.
-Countries reputed to be any of the following -Havens/ sponsors of international terrorism, offshore financial centers, tax havens, Countries where fraud is highly prevalent. - i) Clients with dubious reputation as per public information available etc. - j) Non face to face Clients.
+Countries reputed to be any of the following -Havens/ sponsors of international terrorism, offshore financial centers, tax havens, Countries where fraud is highly prevalent.

+- j) Clients with dubious reputation as per public information available etc. - k) Non face to face Clients.